 Limited Entries Still Available Through Official Charity Teams

-Runners who did not receive an entry through the drawing can still sign up through the marathon's official Charity Program; a limited number of entries are available.
-Since 2002, the Charity Program has generated more than $185 million for local, national and global causes.
-Go to chicagomarathon.com/charity for a list of official charities and information on how to register by joining a charity team.
+Runners who were not selected through the lottery can still register through a limited number of charity entries available through the marathon's official Charity Program.
+Since 2002, the Charity Program has generated more than $115 million for local, national, and global causes.
+More than 70 nonprofit organizations have entries currently available for the 2015 race.
+Go to ChicagoMarathon.com for a list of official charities and for information on how to register by joining a charity team.

 About the Bank of America Chicago Marathon

-In its 42nd year on Sunday, October 13, the Bank of America Chicago Marathon welcomes thousands of runners from more than 100 countries and all 50 states, including a world-class elite field, top regional and Masters runners, race veterans, debut marathoners and charity runners.
-The race?s iconic course takes runners through 29 vibrant neighborhoods on an architectural and cultural tour of Chicago.
-Annually, an estimated 1.7 million spectators line the streets cheering on more than 40,000 runners from the start line to the final stretch down Columbus Drive.
-As a result of the race?s national and international draw, the Chicago Marathon assists in raising millions of dollars for a variety of charitable causes while generating $338 million in annual economic impact to its host city.
-The 2019 Bank of America Chicago Marathon, a member of the Abbott World Marathon Majors, will start and finish in Grant Park beginning at 7:30 a.m. on Sunday, October 13.
-In advance of the race, a two-day Abbott Health & Fitness Expo will be held at McCormick Place Convention Center on Friday, October 11, and Saturday, October 12.
+In its 38th year, the Bank of America Chicago Marathon welcomes thousands of runners from more than 100 countries and all 50 states, including a world-class elite field, top regional and masters runners, race veterans, debut marathoners and charity runners.
+The race's iconic course takes runners through 29 vibrant neighborhoods on an architectural and cultural tour of Chicago.
+In 2014, an estimated 1.7 million spectators lined the streets cheering on a record 40,659 runners from the start line to the final stretch down Columbus Drive.
+As a result of the race's national and international draw, the Chicago Marathon assists in raising millions of dollars for a variety of charitable causes while generating $253 million in annual economic impact to its host city.
+The 2015 Bank of America Chicago Marathon, a member of the Abbott World Marathon Majors, will start and finish in Grant Park beginning at 7:30 a.m. on Sunday, October 11.
+In advance of the race, a two-day Abbott Health & Fitness Expo will be held at McCormick Place Convention Center on Friday, October 9, and Saturday, October 10.
 For more information about the event and how to get involved, go to ChicagoMarathon.com.